Post-Doctoral Fellow / University Scholar

 Tyler Erath, MA

-Tyler is a second-year graduate student in the Performance Management Laboratory at the University of Kansas.
+Tyler is a third-year graduate student in the Performance Management Laboratory at the University of Kansas.
 He received his Bachelor’s degree in Psychology, as well as his Master’s degree in Experimental Psychology from Appalachian State University.
 Working under the supervision of Dr. Cynthia Anderson, he completed his Master’s thesis on the topic of performance management, investigating the potential utility of a stress management intervention for direct support staff serving individuals with intellectual and developmental disabilities.
-Currently, his research interests at KU include performance management, staff training, and organizational behavior management applied to the human service setting.
+Currently, his research interests include performance management, staff training, and organizational behavior management applied to the human service setting.